Wladimir Klitschko Retires from Boxing Amid Anthony Joshua Rematch Talks

 Per Sky Sports' Richard Damerell, Hearn said on Wednesday he expected a "final decision" to be made over the mooted Nov.
 11 rematch by the end of the next week.

-But now Klitschko, 41, has opted to hang up his gloves after a glittering career, with his professional record at 64 wins and five defeats.
+But now Klitschko, 41, has opted to hang up his gloves after a glittering career, with his professional record at 64 wins and five defeats (53 KOs).

 Per BBC Sport, Klitschko explained his decision for calling it a day: "I have achieved everything I dreamed of, and now I want to start my second career after sports.
 I would have never imagined that I would have such a long and incredibly successful boxing career."

-Given that talks were advanced for Klitschko to fight Joshua, 27, again the announcement comes as something of a surprise.
+Given that talks were advanced for Klitschko to fight Joshua, 27, again, the announcement comes as something of a surprise.

-Joshua's 11th-round stoppage of the Ukrainian at Wembley Stadium capped one of the most dramatic and enthralling heavyweight fights in recent memory, and Klitschko emerged from the clash with his reputation arguably enhanced having rocked his opponent throughout, per Sky Sports News:
+Joshua's 11th-round stoppage of the Ukrainian at Wembley Stadium capped one of the most dramatic and enthralling heavyweight fights in recent memory.
+Klitschko emerged from the clash with his reputation arguably enhanced having rocked his opponent throughout, per Sky Sports News:

 Sky Sports News @SkySportsNews